f5xs-0000a/bitoxide/README.md

-# Template Rust WASM BitBurner Library
+# Template Rust WASM Bitburner Library

-This repository serves as a template and a starting point for BitBurner players to use Rust in BitBurner instead of JavaScript by compiling Rust into WebAssembly and then imported into BitBurner's JavaScript.
+This repository serves as a template and a starting point for Bitburner players to use Rust in Bitburner instead of JavaScript by compiling Rust into WebAssembly and then imported into Bitburner's JavaScript.

 ## Prerequisites